OpportunityInsights/Atlas-Chat/README.md

 ## Problems & Possible Next Steps

+This section outlies some of the key problems with the chat right now and some ways that these problems could be fixed.

+Sometimes when the variable the user wants is not one of the top 10 variables returned by `linkRows()` the function call in `/pickVarAndDescribe` still returns the name the variable that the user wants.
+Right now this causes the chat to break because the code can't find the variable form the function call in the list of possible variables.
+This could be fixed by making the chat directly search for variable names that are returned by the function call but are not in the list of possible variables.
+Basically, if "Pick Final Variable From Resulting List" fails after the function call returns a name, then the chat should first try finding that variable directly from the database before returning an error.

+To save money, the function call in `/useCase()` is only given one message to use to decide which action to take.
+Since it is missing most of the context of the chat, the function call sometimes decides to take the wrong action.
+Since the OpenAI API has already gotten much cheaper, it not makes sense to give `useCase()` more messages to use to decide which action to take.
+This would make the chat more accurate.

 > [!NOTE]
 > While creating this README it has become clear that `condense()`, `chooseDropdown()`, and `linkRows()` could be combined into one function.
 In addition, `answerQuestion()` should be removed.